survivejs/webpack-book/manuscript/packages/01_consuming.md

 T> There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in detail.

-W> Disabling warnings like this one should be the last measure as doing it can hide underlying issues.
+W> Disabling warnings like this one should be the last measure since doing it can hide underlying issues.
 Do this only if you know what you are doing and consider alternatives first.

 ## Exposing Globals to the Browser

-Sometimes you may have to expose packages to third party scripts.
-This is possible by using [expose-loader](https://www.npmjs.com/package/expose-loader).
-Configure as follows:
+Sometimes you may have to expose packages to third party scripts. [expose-loader](https://www.npmjs.com/package/expose-loader) allows this as follows:

 ```javascript
 {